Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 What you need to know 3

 It succeeds Bluetooth 5.2, which was launched in 2020.
-Bluetooth is a wireless technology that works by radio frequencies, by UHF (ultra high frequency) radio waves.
+Bluetooth is a wireless technology that works by radio frequencies, by UHF (ultra-high frequency) radio waves.

 Bluetooth 5.0 vs 5.1 vs 5.2 vs 5.3

-VersionRelease dateMain characteristics
+VersionRelease dateMain features

 What are the new improvements in Bluetooth 5.3?